 Popup calculator Copy a link to this page Print this page Email a link to this page Scroll up to form What does this mean?
 Remove this row Open/Close content Close content Return to content Copy to clipboard

 Please choose a cooking ingredient.
-A density is required for converting between cups and dry ounces.
-Click 'add own' to include your own density figure.
+A density is required for converting between dry ounces and cups.

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.